 So back to this week’s experiences…

-Today, I began the 20-minute KSMO session.
-A few Key Sounds into it, I decided to use the OM touch for my caress — thinking it’s such a small, barely there touch, it’s okay because it’s not “stimulating” in the usual sense.
+Today, I began the 20-minute session.
+A few sounds into it, I decided to use the soft clit touch for my caress — thinking it’s such a small, barely there touch, it’s okay because it’s not “stimulating” in the usual sense.
 Man, was I wrong!
-After 2 OM flicks, I full body orgasmed during my KSMO session.
+After 2 soft flicks of my clit, I full body orgasmed during my session.
 I didn’t mean to, honest!
-Having an orgasm during the 20-minute KSMO or the 15-minute OM practice is not the intent of these re-wiring methods.
+Having an orgasm during the practice is not the intent of re-wiring.
 (Orgasms are for actual solo/partner sex.)
-Both OM and KSMO seem to re-wire the body on a much deeper level than the superficial jerking/frigging off the genitals way most people learn to masturbate (and then bring into their partnered sex life).
+These soft and slow methods seem to re-wire the body on a much deeper level than the superficial jerking/frigging off the genitals way most people learn to masturbate (and then bring into their partnered sex life).

 But without warning or intention, I did orgasm.
 I had a full-body O right then at the beginning of the session, all head-thrown-back, spine-arched, toes-curled, Kundalini style.
-I finished the KSMO part (about 18 minutes), and then did my solo thang.
+I finished the session (had about 18 minutes left), and then did my solo thang.
 (Which was amazing.)

 Since then — all week, I have experienced spontaneous O’s at all times of the day, evening, night.
 I can think, “That was a great orgasm earlier,” and BOOM!
 A full-body orgasm hits.
 And often, I don’t even have to think that — it just happens.